Finding Your Lost Pet

 - Keep your pet confined to your property at all times.

 - Have your pet microchipped- permanent identification.
 Thanks to a generous donor, PCAPS now offers microchipping for no charge!
 Just bring your pet to the shelter with a photo ID and we do the rest!

 - If the animal is wearing a rabies tag, call PCAPS to trace the owner.
 (309) 672-2440

 - Contact the owner immediately and arrange for the animal's return.

 - If the pet is not wearing a tag, visit your veterinarian or PCAPS to have the animal scanned for a microchip.
 If a microchip is detected, the number can be traced to locate the owner.

 - Keep the animal confined for its own protection. - YES!
 You can keep the animal, while we search for the owner.
 Call PCAPS for details (309) 672-2440

 - Report the animal's description and condition to PCAPS and other local shelters.
 Be sure to email a photo of the pet to PCAPS@peoriacounty.org.

 - Look for lost pet fliers in your area.

-- Check the Lost Dogs Illinois Facebook Page or the Lost Dogs Illinois website to see if the dog has been reported missing.
+- Check the Lost Dogs Illinois Facebook Page and the Lost Dogs, Cats & Pets of Peoria Facebook Page or the Lost Dogs Illinois website to see if the pet has been reported missing.